Nike Media Platform

 | Match all | {"query":{"match_all":{}},"size":100} |

-| Multi-field search | {"query":{"multi_match":{"query":"png","fields":["key","metadata.Title"]}}} |
+| Keyword (multi-field) | {"query":{"multi_match":{"query":"nike","fields":["key","metadata.Title","metadata.Description"]}}} |

-| Phrase prefix | {"query":{"multi_match":{"type":"phrase_prefix","query":"nike","fields":["key"]}}} |
+| Phrase prefix | {"query":{"multi_match":{"type":"phrase_prefix","query":"jordan","fields":["key"]}}} |

 | Date range | {"query":{"bool":{"must":[{"range":{"createdAt":{"gte":"2025-01-01T00:00:00Z"}}}]}}} |